auraphp/Aura.Auth/README.md

 ?>
 ```

 Creating the _Auth_ object has the side effect of resuming a previous session, if one exists; this is why it needs a copy of `$_COOKIES`.
-It does so through the _SessionManager_.
+It does so through the _Session_.
 If a previous session was resumed, the _Auth_ object will refresh the authentication status as needed to mark the session as idle or expired.
 If no previous session exists, creating the _Auth_ object will not start a new one.
 (Please see the [session management](#session-management) section for more about session handling.)

 ### Forcing Login